Double Lift

 Key features

-• Fundamental sleight used in many card tricks
+• Foundational sleight used in numerous card magic routines

-• No gimmicks needed; works with any deck
+• No gimmicks needed—works with any standard deck of cards

 Pros